-Security breaches or other types of security incidents of our or our third-party service providers', consultants', or contractors' networks or systems could result in a material disruption of our services, compromise sensitive information related to our business or other personal information, may cause us to incur significant liabilities and adversely affect our business, results of operations, financial condition, and future prospects.\
+Security breaches or other types of security incidents affecting our or our third-party service providers', consultants', or contractors' networks or systems could result in a material disruption to our services, compromise personal or sensitive information related to our business, may cause us to incur significant liabilities and adversely affect our business, results of operations, financial condition, and future prospects.

 We are increasingly dependent upon information technology systems, infrastructure and data to operate our business.
-In the ordinary course of our business, we collect, store, use, transmit, and otherwise process sensitive data and confidential information, including but not limited to intellectual property, proprietary business information owned or controlled by ourselves or our customers, financial information and, where allowed, personal information (including protected health information).
-The secure collection, storage, use, transmission and processing of such sensitive data and confidential information is vital to our operations and business strategy.
+In the ordinary course of our business, we collect, store, use, transmit, and otherwise process sensitive, proprietary and confidential information, including but not limited to intellectual property, proprietary business information owned or controlled by ourselves or our customers, financial information and, where allowed, personal information (including protected health information).
+The secure collection, storage, use, transmission and processing of such information is vital to our operations and business strategy.
 Any actual or perceived breach of our security measures or those of our third-party service providers, consultants, or contractors could adversely affect our business, operations, financial condition, and future prospects.

-The procedures and controls we use to monitor cyber security threats and mitigate our exposure to such threats may not be sufficient to prevent cyber security incidents, and our internal information technology systems and those of our third-party service providers, consultants, and contractors are potentially vulnerable to breakdown or other damage or interruption from service interruptions, system malfunction, natural disasters, terrorism, war, public health crises (such as the COVID-19 global pandemic), telecommunication and electrical failures, as well as security breaches from inadvertent or intentional actions by our employees, contractors, consultants, business partners, and/or other third parties, or from cyber-attacks by malicious third parties (including the deployment of harmful malware, ransomware, viruses, worms, denial-of-service attacks, supply chain attacks, social engineering and other means to affect service reliability and threaten the confidentiality, integrity and availability of information), which may compromise our, or our third-party service providers' consultants', or contracts' system infrastructure or lead to data leakage.
-To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of sensitive data and confidential information, we could incur liability and reputational damage.
+The procedures and controls we use to monitor cyber security threats and mitigate our exposure to such threats may not be sufficient to prevent cyber security incidents, and our internal information technology systems and those of our third-party service providers, consultants, and contractors are potentially vulnerable to breakdown or other damage or interruption from service interruptions, system malfunction, natural disasters, terrorism, war, public health crises (such as the COVID-19 global pandemic), telecommunication and electrical failures, theft as well as security breaches from inadvertent or intentional actions by our employees, contractors, consultants, business partners, and/or other third parties, or from cyber-attacks by malicious third parties (including the deployment of harmful malware, ransomware, viruses, worms, denial-of-service attacks, supply chain attacks, social engineering schemes and other means to affect service reliability and threaten the confidentiality, integrity and availability of information), which may compromise our, or our third-party service providers' consultants' or contracts' system infrastructure or lead to data leakage or misdirected payments to and from us.
+Ransomware attacks, including those from organized criminal threat actors, nation-states and nation-state supported actors, are becoming increasingly prevalent and severe and can lead to significant interruptions, delays, or outages in our operations, loss of data, loss of income, significant extra expenses to restore data or systems, reputational loss and the diversion of funds.
+To alleviate the financial, operational and reputational impact of a ransomware attack it may be preferable to make extortion payments, but we may be unwilling or unable to do so (including, for example, if applicable laws or regulations prohibit such payments).
+Similarly, supply chain attacks have increased in frequency and severity, and we cannot guarantee that third parties and infrastructure in our supply chain have not been compromised or that they do not contain exploitable defects or bugs that could result in a breach of or disruption to our platform, systems and networks or the systems and networks of third parties that support us and our services.
+Despite the security controls we have in place, such attacks are very difficult to avoid.
+To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of information, we could incur liability and reputational damage.
 In addition, these incidents could result in disrupted operations, lost opportunities, misstated financial data, increased costs arising from the implementation of additional security protective measures and litigation costs.